 4.4.2.3.3.
 Statistical and combined perturbed execution modes openSF iteration of parameters (Sec.
 4.4.2.1) is based on the combination of all possible values that the affected parameters can assume.
-This approach results in an exponential increase of the executions number, depending on the number of parameters being iterated and the number of parameters assumed values (e.g. the iteration of two parameters with 10 different values each one ends up to 100 executions).
+This approach results in an exponential increase of the executions number, depending on the number of parameters being iterated and the number of values.
+For example, the iteration of two parameters with 10 different values each one ends up to 100 executions.